Dental Implants – Frisco, TX

 Understanding the Cost of Dental Implants

-The cost of dental implants varies from patient to patient.
+The cost of dental implants in Frisco varies from patient to patient.
 Your total cost will depend on the number of teeth you’re replacing, the material used for your restoration, and other factors.
 Since the entire procedure takes place across multiple phases, you’ll only have to pay for one portion of the treatment at a time.
-Your dentist in Frisco will provide you with an estimate of the cost of your procedure and help you look into financing options.
+Your dentist will provide you with an estimate of the cost of your procedure and help you look into financing options.
 Although implants cost more than traditional tooth replacement methods, they are a worthwhile investment that will provide you with decades of strong, confident, and healthy smiles.

 Does My Dental Insurance Cover Dental Implants?